 Is there any meal you look forward to more than Thanksgiving dinner?
 Not me.
 I don’t even want to eat any of the foods, or even a version of them, within about two months of Thanksgiving.
 It is like my palate needs to be completely ready for the big day, and the food is all fresh and new to me.
-One of two things are happening right now.
+One of two things is happening right now.
 You may be thinking I am crazy.
 Or, you are like, yep, I feel you.

 After Thanksgiving, I do not seem to have these problems.
 I can eat the leftovers every day, as long as they last.
-Not everyone in my family feels that way though, so sometimes I have to get creative with what I do with them.
+Not everyone in my family feels that way, though, so sometimes I have to get creative with what I do with them.
 If you face the same dilemma as me, I can help you out.
 I have a few innovative ways to use up that delicious tender turkey, fresh cranberry sauce, and even your pie.

 Dilemma: Leftover Turkey

 Solution: Easy One Pan Turkey Pot Pie

 Sure, you can keep eating the turkey or make many turkey sandwiches after Thanksgiving, but what you are really probably craving is that same comfort food feeling you had on Thanksgiving day.
 This delicious, one-pan pot pie is your answer.
 Fresh, fragrant vegetables, tender turkey in a creamy sauce, topped with delicious flaky biscuits.
 Nothing says comfort food quite like pot pie, and this one will satisfy all your cravings and help make room in your fridge by using up all of that leftover turkey!

 - 4 garlic cloves, thinly sliced